Iran's banks will need to change to thrive after sanctions

 The banks will be crucial to deal-making and cash flow as Iran seeks to win business from foreign firms and attract investment to upgrade its infrastructure now that curbs have been lifted on its banking, insurance, shipping and oil sectors.

-They are expected to be able to link up with international lenders to process transactions within a matter of weeks following a deal with world powers earlier this month curbing Iran's nuclear programme.
+They are expected to be able to link up with international lenders to process transactions within a matter of weeks following a deal with world powers earlier this month curbing Iran's nuclear program.

 But restrictions preventing U.S. banks dealing with the country will remain in place and Iran's banks will have to contend with a financial world very different from when they were cut off in 2012.